What is Customer Lifetime Value (LTV) and How to calculate it 1

 LTV is a valuable metric for assessing the long-term health of a business.
 Generally speaking, a high LTV shows that a company has a strong & loyal customer base that is likely to generate significant revenue over time.

-Conversely, a low LTV can be a sign that a company needs to focus on improving its customer retention efforts or adjusting its pricing or product offerings to encourage more repeat purchases.
+Conversely, a low LTV (Customer Lifetime Value) can be a sign that a company needs to focus on improving its customer retention efforts or adjusting its pricing or product offerings to encourage more repeat purchases.

 In addition, comparing LTV to CAC (Customer Acquisition Cost) can provide valuable insights into the health of a company’s marketing efforts.